 Can I design my own cover?
 While we will consult you about the look you visualize for your book, the cover will be designed by our graphic arts department in cooperation with your editor.

 What about color illustrations?
-Though color reproduction is expensive, we can sometimes add color illustrations to books.
+Though color reproduction is expensive, we can sometimes add color illustrations to the interior pages of our books.
 Covers are generally in full color.
 Our graphic arts department can assist you with more information.

 How much will my book cost?
 Retail price will be based on the size of the book (number of pages) and the most-likely sales venues.
 We will consult with you before setting a retail price which we feel the highest number of readers will find attractive.

 Will my book be available at bookstores?
-We do not deal with book distributors because of the terms they require (large discounts, extended payment terms, and unlimited returns).
-It’s sometimes possible for the author of a niche-market book to place the title with booksellers on an individual basis, but most niche-market books are sold directly to readers through other channels.
+Our books are available through an expanded distribution network that includes book distributors, bookstores, and libraries.
+It’s often preferable for the author of a niche-market book to place the title with local booksellers or other retailers on an individual basis.
+Most niche-market books are sold directly to readers through other channels.

 Will my book be reviewed?
 We do not automatically send books out to reviewers, but we are happy to help you place your book for review.
 Your personal connections with local or regional media will be most helpful in getting reviews and publicity for your book.